Frock coat: Orthodox Jewish wear

 Former Chief Rabbi of Israel, David Lau wearing a frock coat.

-In the Lithuanian yeshiva world, many prominent figures wear a black frock coat also known as a frack (accompanied by either a Homburg or fedora hat) as formal wear.
+In the Lithuanian yeshiva world, many prominent figures wear a black frock coat (accompanied by either a Homburg or fedora hat) as formal wear.
 In recent years many Sefardi rabbis also wear a similar frock coat.
-The frock coat amongst non-Hassidic Jews is usually reserved for a rosh yeshiva, (maybe also the mashgiach and other senior rabbis of the yeshiva) and other rabbis such as important communal rabbis and some chief rabbis.
+The frock coat amongst non-Hassidic Jews is usually reserved for a rosh yeshiva, a mashgiach (and sometimes also other rabbis of the yeshiva) and other rabbis such as communal rabbis and some chief rabbis.

 Most married male Lubavitcher Hasidim also don frock coats on Shabbat.
 In Israel it is common for grooms from Lithuanian yeshivas to wear a frock coat.
 Married Yeshiva students there typically wear them only on holidays.

 Most Hasidim wear long coats called rekelekh during the week, which are often mistaken for frock coats but are really very long suit jackets.
-On Shabbat, Hasidim wear bekishes, which are usually silk or polyester as opposed to the woollen frock coat.
+On Shabbat, Hasidim wear bekishes, which are silk or polyester kaftans as opposed to the woollen frock coat.
 The bekishe and the rekel both lack the waist seam construction of the frock coat.
 Additionally, bekishes can be distinguished from frock coats by the additional two buttons on front and a lack of a slit in the back.

-Part of the slit hem in the back of the frock coat is rounded so as to not require tzitzit.
-The buttons are usually made to go right over left on most Jewish frock coats, particularly those worn by Hasidic Jews.
+Part of the slit hem in the back of the frock coat is often rounded so as to not require tzitzit.
+The buttons are usually made to go right over left on most Jewish long coats, particularly those worn by Hasidic Jews.

 In Yiddish, a frock coat is known as a frak, a sirtuk or a kapotteh.